idnow/de.idnow.android/README.md

 ## Additional settings

-You can set the connection type to use: Either use websockets (default) or long polling.
+You can set the connection type to use: websockets.

 ```
-IDnowSDK.setConnectionType(IDnowSDK.ConnectionType.LONG_POLLING, context);
+IDnowSDK.setConnectionType(IDnowSDK.ConnectionType.WEBSOCKET, context);
 ```

 You can force one of the environments to use.
 Default is to determine this by the token used.